Paternity Testing Services and Products

 The Legal Paternity Test is your best option.
 This test is the gold standard in DNA testing.
 If the child is under 18, it is strongly recommended that you choose this option.
 Results are written, court-admissible, and can support any legal purpose, including: changing a birth certificate, child support, etc.

 The Home Paternity Test should be chosen.
 If you need a paternity test, but do not anticipate needing to use the results for any legal reason, you can save time and money administering the test in the comfort of your own home.
 This is a good option if one of the parties lives out of the country.

 The Alternative Specimen DNA Test (Hair, Teeth, Fabric) should be chosen.

-- postmortem DNA test is a good option.
+The Postmortem DNA Test is a good option.
 The results may be used for legal purposes, such as SSI or survivor benefits, if we can collect DNA directly from the cadaver.

-- grandparent DNA test is a viable alternative.
+The Grandparent DNA Test is a viable alternative.
 Paternity can be inferred if grandpaternity is proven.

 Health Street’s Paternity tests normally take about a week to get results.
 Express testing is available for an extra charge.
 Alternative specimen tests can take longer, since the DNA has to be extracted before the test can proceed.

 The adults that participate in a paternity test are able to get their results.
 The mother and father of minors who participate in the test also have the right to get the results.
 Results are not otherwise shared, except in the rare instance that there is a warrant or court order to release them.

 Paternity test before baby is born